 OpenAI's TTS (tts-1, tts-1-hd, gpt-4o-mini-tts) is the newcomer: three models, nine voices, flat pricing.
 Google Cloud TTS is the incumbent: 400+ voices, 50+ languages, full SSML, and the new Chirp 3 HD / Gemini 2.5 Flash TTS lines pushing quality back to the top.

 Published rates and capabilities as of April 2026.
-Google has tiered pricing by voice class (Standard, Neural2, Studio, Chirp 3 HD); we quote the HD tier for apples-to-apples.
+Google has tiered pricing by voice class (Standard, Neural2, Studio, Chirp 3 HD); HD tier quoted for apples-to-apples.

 | Attribute | OpenAI TTS | Google Cloud TTS |